chroniconl/cms/README.md

 #### 3. Create a `.env.local` file in the root directory

 You can use the `example.env.local` file as a template for your `.env.local` file.
-Note the comments in the file, follow the links provided to obtain your API keys. **If you try to start the project without these keys, you'll run into errors.**
+Note the comments in the file, follow the links provided to obtain your API keys. **If you try to start the project without these keys, you'll run into errors or at the least, unexpected behavior.**

 ```shell
 # Development Options